About

 I’ve been journaling non-stop since I was thirteen.
-I can literally look up any week of my life from 1984 onward and find out what I was angsting about, what thrilled me, who I had a torturous crush on, or what movie I was obsessing over.
+(I can actually look up any week of my life from 1984 onward and remember exactly what was going on for me then!)
 I’m a big believer in the power of journaling.

 I am an introvert and an HSP.